lambdatoast/lambdatoast.github.com/_drafts/map-and-bind.md

 > A `UUID` implies a `User`, which implies a `Name`

-This reveals a ill-thought logical leap in the data flow's design.
+This reveals an ill-formed logical leap in the data flow's design.

 While it'd be great if a `UUID` *implied* a `User`, the reality (in our hypothetical scenario) is that it doesn't.
 There does not exist a